SAN DIEGO INSURANCE FRAUD ATTORNEY

 When an insurance company charges you or a loved one with insurance fraud, take the correct steps towards protection.
 You don’t want to lose years of your life behind bars or have your life turned upside down with a felony charge.
 By enlisting the services of an aggressive insurance fraud lawyer in San Diego, you are taking a big step in securing your future.
 The Law Office of George Gedulin has the experience and training to give you the most success.
 We will work hard to let you know you are in good hands.

 We acknowledge that laws and policy limits can be a challenge to understand, and we firmly believe that one mistake should not ruin a person’s life.
 Once you decide to team up with The Law Office of George Gedulin, we will promptly get to work looking at the details so that we can build a solid defense.

-2 Years Jail.
-All Other Charges Dismissed.
-16 Counts, Unlawful Sexual Intercourse with a Minor
+Sentence Reduced, All Other Charges Dropped 16 Counts, Unlawful Sexual Intercourse with a Minor

 Client charged with multiple sexual assault offenses, facing 16 years in prison.
 Convicted of One Count of Sex with a Minor, 2 years Jail, All other charges dismissed.

 Reduced Sentence, Other Charges Dropped 24 Count, Insurance Fraud Conspiracy, Grand Theft in excess of $250,000

 Client charged as head of conspiracy to present false claims to insurance companies, losses over $250,000.
 Client facing 22 years in State Prison.
 Convicted of two counts of insurance fraud, sentenced to 2 years in jail, remaining charges dismissed.